DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

 ### Deliverable
 - A summary of your analysis
-    - According to the comprehensive analysis, we can first observe that although the casual users have less rides than member users, they have much higher average duration than member users.
+    - According to the comprehensive analysis, we can first observe that although the casual users have fewer rides than member users, they have a much higher average duration than member users.
 In general, member users spent more rides during weekdays than weekends, however, casual users spent more rides during weekends instead.
-Member users and casual users posess similar trend using bike service throughout the year, both ride most during July and August.
-Member users spent nearly identical time during weekdays while spent slightly higher time during weekends, similarly when comparing the average duration throughout different months of the year we can also see they don't differ much with each other..
-Casual users spent highest time during weekends, with slightly lower time spent during Mondays and Fridays, then a bit lower time spent during Tuesdays, then Thursdays and Wednesdays; they also spent more time during May - August and spent less time during November - January.
-Member users have consistent maximum ride time throughout the week, while casual user could have dramatic irregular spikes spent on bike riding, indicating some rides can last for a couple of days, which requires our attention for a further investigation.
+Member users and casual users possess similar trends using bike service throughout the year, both ride most during July and August.
+Member users spent nearly identical time during weekdays while spent slightly longer time during weekends, similarly when comparing the average duration throughout different months of the year we can also see they don't differ much with each other..
+Casual users spent the highest time during weekends, with slightly lower time spent during Mondays and Fridays, then a bit lower time spent during Tuesdays, then Thursdays and Wednesdays; they also spent more time during May-August and spent less time during November-January.
+Member users have consistent maximum ride time throughout the week, while casual users could have dramatic irregular spikes spent on bike riding, indicating some rides can last for a couple of days, which requires our attention for further investigation.
 It may be inferred that member users use more Cyclistic bikes for transporting to work purposes while casual users use more Cyclistic bikes for leisure purposes.

 ## V. Share
 ### Guiding questions
 1. Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
-    - Yes, please refer to the deliverable section of Analyse stage.
+    - Yes, please refer to the deliverable section of the Analyse stage.
 2. What story does your data tell?
     - My story tells the differences between casual and member users on the comparison of their total ride counts, average duration, also rides counts， average duration， maximum and minimum durations throughout the week and the year.
 3. How do your findings relate to your original question?
     - The findings relate closely to my original question.
 4. Who is your audience?
 What is the best way to communicate with them?
     - At this stage my audience could be my team (Cyclistic marketing analytics team) and my manager Lily Moreno, considering I am only in charge of the question "How do annual members and casual riders use Cyclistic bikes differently?" while the other two questions will still need to be carried out by the other members.
-    - The best convinient way is to have a quick presentation so I can demonstrate what has been discovered through data visualisation and explanation.
+    - The most convenient way is to have a quick presentation so I can demonstrate what has been discovered through data visualisation and explanation.
 Otherwise a short report with major visualisation and findings may also be helpful.
 5. Can data visualization help you share your findings?
-    - Indeed, it makes sophisticated figures easier to be presented and saves audiences time to read and understand, hence it would enhance the efficiency of the storytelling and supports faster decision making.
+    - Indeed, it makes sophisticated figures easier to present and saves audiences time to read and understand, hence it enhances the efficiency of the storytelling and supports faster decision-making.
 6. Is your presentation accessible to your audience?
     - I would make sure to have my presentation accessible.